FShahid/yaae-yet-another-audio-encoder/README.md

 > Download "YAAE - Yet Another Audio Encoder - GUI Frontend Audio Encoder For AAC And Vorbis" from here.

-> Extract and put all the files in one place and simply run YAAC.exe to start the GUI FrontEnd? for AAC and Vorbis encoder.
+> Extract and put all the files in one place and simply run YAAC.exe to start the GUI FrontEnd for AAC and Vorbis encoder.